DFE-Digital/ecf-gov-guidance/content/choose-mentors-for-early-career-teachers.md

 Choose mentors who have the skills to provide mentoring around specific phases and subject areas.

-This will normally be someone who holds qualified teacher status (QTS).
+This will normally be someone who has qualified teacher status (QTS).

 If you choose someone who does not have QTS, you should check this decision with your [appropriate body](/appoint-an-appropriate-body-early-career-teachers).